 (b) "Board" means the board of the national coal heritage area authority; and

-(d) If an appointed member is unable to complete a term, the governor shall appoint a person to complete the unexpired term.
+(d) If an appointed member is unable to complete a term, the Governor shall appoint a person to complete the unexpired term.
 Each vacancy occurring on the board must be filled within sixty days after the vacancy is created.

-(f) Each member of the board shall serve without compensation, but shall receive expense reimbursement for all reasonable and necessary expenses actually incurred in the performance of the duties of the office, in the same amount paid to members of the Legislature for their interim duties as recommended by the citizens legislative compensation commission and authorized by law: Provided, That no member shall be reimbursed for expenses paid by a third party.
+(f) Each member of the board shall serve without compensation, but shall receive expense reimbursement for all reasonable and necessary expenses actually incurred in the performance of the duties of the office, in the same amount paid to members of the Legislature for their interim duties as recommended by the citizens legislative compensation commission and authorized by law: Provided, That no member may be reimbursed for expenses paid by a third party.

 (g) The board shall appoint an executive director to act as its chief executive officer, to serve at the will and pleasure of the board.
 The board, acting through its executive director, may employ any other personnel considered necessary and may appoint staff for the authority and retain such temporary consultants or technicians as may be required for any special study or survey consistent with the provisions of this article.
 The executive director shall carry out plans to implement the provisions of this article and to exercise those powers.
 The executive director shall prepare annually a budget to be submitted to the board for its review and approval.

-(c) The board shall prescribe, amend and repeal bylaws and rules governing the manner in which the business of the authority is conducted, shall keep a record of its proceedings, and shall review and approve an annual budget.
+(d) The board shall prescribe, amend and repeal bylaws and rules governing the manner in which the business of the authority is conducted, shall keep a record of its proceedings, and shall review and approve an annual budget.

 (1) To assist in the development and implementation of integrated cultural, historical and land resource management policies and programs in the national coal heritage area;